Derrick White NBA Playoffs Player Props: Celtics vs. Hawks

-Derrick White could make a big impact for the Boston Celtics at 7:30 PM on Tuesday versus the Atlanta Hawks in the 2023 NBA Playoffs.
+Derrick White and the rest of the Boston Celtics match up versus the Atlanta Hawks in the NBA Playoffs on Thursday, at 8:30 PM ET.

-Now let's break down White's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article we will look at White's prop bets, using stats to help you make good predictions.

 Derrick White Prop Bets vs. the Hawks